Welcome To FloodChat (v1)

 Each chat can be as long as you’d like, providing you actionable, local information, with no log-ins or downloads needed.

-We suggest clear next steps, connect to city or local services, and learn from real stories shared by New Yorkers.
+We wanted Flood Chat to suggest clear next steps, connect to city or local services, and learn from real stories shared by New Yorkers.

 What’s The Goal